Zoning Commission discusses potential changes to wind energy ordinance

 Without quorum, no official action possible

 Tama Co.
 Zoning Commission members Doug Dvorak, Wade Mitchell, and Darren Thiessen met on Sept.
 12 to discuss the county’s commercial wind energy Ordinance.
-With only three present members and, thus, a lack of a quorum, ideas were exchanged to help get the ball rolling on possible reforms.
+With only three present members, they couldn’t make any official decisions.
+Instead, ideas were exchanged to help get the ball rolling on possible reforms.